Skip to main content

 Automated Detection

-Spektriq automates this process end to end.
-It crawls your website and extracts canonical facts — pricing, features, founding details, integrations, geographic availability — and stores them as your verified source of truth.
-It then runs structured prompts across all five AI engines on a scheduled cadence and uses semantic similarity comparison to measure how closely each AI response matches your canonical facts.
-When an AI claim diverges beyond a defined threshold, Spektriq surfaces the specific discrepancy: what the AI said, what your site says, and how wide the gap is.
+Spektriq crawls your website and extracts canonical facts — pricing, features, founding details, integrations, geographic availability — then runs structured prompts across all five engines on a schedule.
+Semantic similarity comparison flags when an AI response diverges from your source of truth: what it said, what your site says, how wide the gap is.
+You get an alert.
+You don’t have to go looking.

 How to Fix an AI Hallucination

-You cannot log into ChatGPT and correct a record.
-The path to fixing a hallucination is to change the web content that AI engines learn from, then monitor until the updated signal propagates.
+You can’t log into ChatGPT and correct a record.
+The path is to change the web content AI engines learn from, then wait and monitor until the updated signal propagates.
+That last part is the part nobody likes.

-• Step 1 — Correct the source content on your site.
-The correct fact must appear prominently on the page most associated with that topic.
-Burying it in a footnote is not enough — the fact should be in a heading or a clearly labelled field a crawler can extract unambiguously.
+• Step 1 — Fix the source on your site.
+The correct fact needs to appear prominently on the page most associated with that topic.
+In a heading.
+In a clearly labelled field.
+Buried in a footnote won’t cut it — crawlers need to extract it unambiguously.

 • Step 2 — Add structured data.
-Schema markup (JSON-LD) gives AI engines a machine-readable canonical version of your facts.
-Use Organization schema for founding year and headquarters, Offer schema for pricing, and SoftwareApplication schema for features and integrations.
+JSON-LD schema markup gives AI engines a machine-readable canonical version.
+Organization for founding year and HQ, Offer for pricing, SoftwareApplication for features.
+This isn’t optional if you want the fix to stick.

-• Step 3 — Create an authoritative FAQ page.
-An FAQ that directly states the corrected fact in question-and-answer format gives AI engines a high-confidence passage to retrieve.
+• Step 3 — Create a direct FAQ page.
+State the corrected fact explicitly in Q&A format.
 “What does [Brand] cost?
 [Brand]’s pricing starts at $79/month.”
-This pattern is exactly what retrieval-augmented AI systems look for.
+That pattern is exactly what retrieval-augmented systems look for — a high-confidence passage that directly answers the question.

 • Step 4 — Build authoritative third-party mentions.
-Press coverage, directory listings (G2, Capterra, Crunchbase), and partner pages that cite the correct fact reinforce the signal across the web.
-A dozen consistent correct sources across authoritative domains shifts the balance against stale cached content.
+G2, Capterra, Crunchbase, partner pages, press coverage — a dozen consistent correct sources across authoritative domains shifts the balance against stale cached content.
+One page on your own site isn’t enough.

-• Step 5 — Update your llms.txt.
-The llms.txt standard gives you a plain-text file at the root of your domain that AI crawlers can read directly.
-State your key facts explicitly in plain language.
-Adoption is growing rapidly among AI engines.
+• Step 5 — Add an llms.txt file.
+A plain-text file at the root of your domain that AI crawlers can read directly.
+State your key facts explicitly.
+Adoption is growing fast across major engines.

-• Step 6 — Monitor to confirm the fix propagated.
-Re-run the original prompts that surfaced the hallucination thirty days after making corrections.
-Compare the responses against your baseline.
-Do not assume the fix worked — verify it across all five engines, because each propagates at a different rate.
+• Step 6 — Monitor until it’s actually fixed.
+Re-run the original prompts 30 days after your corrections.
+Compare against your baseline.
+Don’t assume it worked — verify across all five engines separately, because they propagate at completely different speeds.

 How Long Does It Take to Fix?

-These are estimates, not guarantees.
-Actual propagation time depends on how frequently AI crawlers re-index your domain, how many conflicting sources exist, and whether your structured data signals are clear enough to resolve the conflict.
-Monitoring is the only way to know a fix has worked — not guessing, and not assuming thirty days is always enough.
+Actual propagation time depends on how frequently AI crawlers re-index your domain, how many conflicting sources exist, and how unambiguous your structured signals are.
+If there are six stale sources still citing the wrong number, your corrected page is outvoted.
+Monitoring is the only way to confirm a fix has actually worked.

 Frequently Asked Questions